elastic/stream2es/README.md

                 0: Total docs that have had indexing errors so far
              1404: The _id of the first doc in the bulk

-If you're at a café or want to use a local copy of the dump, supply `--url`:
+If you're at a café or want to use a local copy of the dump, supply `--source`:

-        % ./stream2es wiki --max-docs 5 --url /d/data/enwiki-20121201-pages-articles.xml.bz2
+        % ./stream2es wiki --max-docs 5 --source /d/data/enwiki-20121201-pages-articles.xml.bz2

 ## Twitter Authentication